-8.3.6.2.6.1 Certificate authority.
+8.3.6.3.6.1 Certificate authority.

-Procedure Description:
+Description of Function:

 A SCEP Certification Authority (CA) shall sign client certificates.
 The CAs name shall be stored in the issuer field of resulting certificates.

 Before any PKI operations are invoked, the SCEP responder shall share an issuer 'CA' certificate that is compliant with the profile in [RFC5280] [x+1] with SCEP Client and optionally dedicated RA certificates.
-This MAY be a CA certificate that was issued by a higher level CA.
+This may be a CA certificate that was issued by a higher level CA.

 The client shall build an entire certificate chain from the trust anchor, validating each certificate in turn.